Mike Pence Takes A Stand (And Walks Away) After NFL Players Kneel

 Hawaii Democratic Sen. Brian Schatz was the first to raise the issue.

-"Wait," Schatz wrote on Twitter, "This was orchestrated to make a point?
+"Wait," Schatz wrote on Twitter.
+"This was orchestrated to make a point?
 That's not an inexpensive thing to do."